Entertainment

 He said asking people to pay money for God’s blessings sounds like buying goods in a supermarket.

-He said, What multiplies your wealth is work, in a post he shared on Facebook at the weekend.
+He said, What multiplies your wealth is work, in a post he shared on Facebook over the weekend.

 He added, Giving in the church does not bring additional money to you.
 What brings additional money to you is work.